MarioAlbelda/CS50/README.md

 # CS50
-This repository contains all the practical exercises and the final project completed during the CS50’s Introduction to Programming with Python course.
-Each project showcases fundamental concepts of Python programming, including data structures, algorithms, object-oriented programming, etc. (https://cs50.harvard.edu/python/2022/)
+The CS50’s Introduction to Programming with Python course is a program offered by Harvard University through its CS50 initiative.
+This course serves as a foundation in programming and problem-solving, specifically using Python, one of the most versatile and widely used programming languages today.